Skin lumps are any abnormal bumps or swellings on or under the skin.

 Your provider may prescribe antibiotics if you have an infection.
-If cancer is suspected or the provider cannot make a diagnosis by looking at the lump, a biopsy may be done.
+If cancer is suspected or the provider cannot make a diagnosis by looking at the lump, a biopsy or an imaging test may be done.

 James WD, Berger TG, Elston DM.
 Dermal and subcutaneous tumors.
 In: James WD, Berger TG, Elston DM, eds.
 Andrews' Diseases of the Skin: Clinical Dermatology.
 12th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 28.
+Philadelphia, PA: Elsevier; 2016:chap 28.

 Swartz MH.
 The skin.
 In: Swartz MH, ed.
 Textbook of Physical Diagnosis: History and Examination.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 5.